salahudheenp/salahudheenp/README.md

 # 💫 About Me:
-Self-taught and self-motivated MERN Stack developer having completed six months of industrial training from Brototype.
+Self-taught and self-motivated MERN Stack developer .
 Possesses sound knowledge in the MERN stack.
 Looking for a role where I can grow and learn from other experienced team members.

 ## 🌐 Socials: